UniversalDependencies/docs/_pcm-feat/Aspect.md

 udver: '2'
 ---

-This document is a placeholder for the language-specific documentation for `Aspect`.
+In Naija, aspect is a lexical feature of [auxiliaries](pcm-pos/AUX) that specifies the duration and completion of processes in time.

 This feature can take three values :